Craving a snack? Try this curry puff-inspired Stuffed Prata using instant frozen pratas: crispy, flavourful, and oh-so-easy to make!

 4. Store or Cook to Serve!

-Store the frozen pratas in the fridge, or cook immediately to enjoy!
+- Store the frozen pratas in the fridge, separating the pieces with the plastic separator sheets.

 1. Toast in a Pan